OlgaHi/Tap-Room_Redux/README.md

-# **Tap Room**
+# **Tap Room Redux**
 By _Olha Hizhytska_

 ## Description
-This React application was created with full CRUD functionality, that uses local and shared state, includes functional and class components.
+This React application was created with a Redux store, includes full CRUD functionality, using functional and class components.
+All reducers and actions have been tested.
+To avois bugs, I implemented action creators and constans.
 Using this application, the user can create, edit and delete a keg, read all kegs created in a list, view keg details, decrease the pint quantity of the keg.

 <div alighn="center">